mitotic/otrace/GettingStarted.rst

 =========================================================

-After debugging is complete, the ``unpatch`` command can be used to restore  the original code for ``GetHandler.respond``.
+After debugging is complete, the ``unpatch`` command can be used to restore  the original code for ``Receive.respond``.
 The ``untrace`` command can be used to switch off tracing::

   globals> cd /osh/patches
   patches> ls
-  GetHandler.respond
+  Receive.respond
-  patches> unpatch GetHandler.respond
+  patches> unpatch Receive.respond
-  Unpatching GetHandler.respond
+  Unpatching Receive.respond
   patches> cd ~~g
   patches> trace
-  GetHandler.respond
+  Receive.respond
-  globals> untrace GetHandler.respond
+  globals> untrace Receive.respond
-  untraced GetHandler.respond
+  untraced Receive.respond
   globals>